Welcome to Bermuda!

 Employees with Work Permits who wish to leave Bermuda temporarily, for example when traveling on business or for vacation purposes, must obtain Re-Entry Permits for their return.
 Their employers know the procedure and will assist with it.
 Re-Entry Permits are also required for non Bermudian spouses and children.
 Again, this is an employer's responsibility.
 Each Re-Entry Permit application involves a cost.

 The Bermuda Government is easily the biggest employer in Bermuda, employing both direct Government employees and Bermuda Government owned organizations (quangos).
 Anyone wishing to be considered for most Bermuda Government positions must complete an application form from and send it directly to the Department of Personnel Services, Floor 3, Global House, 43 Church Street, Hamilton HM 12, Bermuda.
-Teachers should submit their details by airmail to the Ministry of Education at 7 Point Finger Road, Paget DV 04, Bermuda.
+Teachers at Bermuda Government-supported schools should submit their details to the Ministry of Education at 7 Point Finger Road, Paget DV 04, Bermuda.
 As with all other jobs, qualified and capable Bermudians get preference, with non Bermudian wives or husbands living locally having the next priority.
 There is little or no chance of obtaining any local summer or seasonal or part time employment if you or a parent are not Bermudian.

-As at February 27, 2009 there were many expatriates (non-Bermudians) employed in the Civil Service excluding the Hospitals, Bermuda Police Service and quangos.
+There are many expatriates (non-Bermudians) employed in the Civil Service excluding the Hospitals, Bermuda Police Service and quangos.
 They include "contract officers" meaning an officer employed under a written contract for a fixed period.
 All members of the Bermuda Civil Service - employed by the Bermuda Government - come under the Public Service Commission Regulations 2001.
 The Bermuda Government is committed to a policy of Bermudianization and a new training initiative has started to ensure Bermudians are skilled and trained to take senior positions in the Government.

 In the Bermuda Police Service, Police Headquarters are 10 Headquarters Hill, Devonshire DV 02, Bermuda.
 P. O. Box HM 530, Hamilton HM CX.
 (441) 295-0011.
 Fax (441) 299-4459.
 To apply for employment as a Police Officer, phone 299-4304, or fax 299-4485, or e-mail bpor@ibl.bm.
 It is paid for by Bermuda taxpayers, not the United Kingdom.
 With 460 full time officers, mostly from Bermuda, Britain and Caribbean.
 It also has about 100 civil servants and industrial staff.
 If it cannot find enough Bermudians or those married to one, the Bermuda Government periodically recruits from overseas policemen between 19 and 49 years old for the Bermuda Police Service.
 Its mailing address is Police Recruitment Officer, P. O. Box HM 530, Hamilton HM CX.
 Telephone (441) 299-4290.
 Policemen in the United Kingdom are not "seconded" to Bermuda, they must interrupt their service and if they are wise, apply before they resign if they wish to have a job to come back to when their Bermuda contract ends.
 If necessary, newcomers may come from Canada also.